BartMassey/cs201/digraphs/README.md

 * For the `-p` option, you should recursively walk down into the subdirectories counting digraphs in all file and directory names encountered.
+Treat each name as a separate
+  word: do not count digraphs across name boundaries.
 Do not follow symbolic links: count the digraphs in the link name and then stop the search.
+Similarly, do not traverse into directories whose names begin with `.`.
+(The directories `.` and `..` are particularly problematic.)

 * If an error is encountered, your program must print "Error
   encountered: exiting." to `stderr` and then exit with